nbalestra/alc-workshop/docs/module-4-ai-agent/module-4-lab-2.md

     ![]({{ page.assets }}module-4-lab-2-copy-endpoint.png)

+# Step 2 - Put your agent to work for you

 6. Now open the [Agent UI application](https://tinyurl.com/alc-ai-agent)

 7. Paste your public endpoint in the **Agent UR** text box that you will find at the top of the page